Venkatesh0610/Amazon-Web-Services/README.md

-# Amazon-Web-Services(AWS)
+# Amazon Web Service (AWS)

+Amazon web service is a platform that offers flexible, reliable, scalable, easy-to-use and cost-effective cloud computing solutions.

-This repository will contain all the detailed information related to Amazon Web Services.
+And in this repository you will get all the detailed information of various services provided by Amazon Web Service.

+## Topics

+-   EC2